First Aid Room

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-While not mandatory for all businesses, employers should assess their first aid needs to determine if a first aid room is necessary.
-The Health and Safety Executive (HSE) provides comprehensive guidance on when first aid rooms are required.
+While not mandatory for all businesses, employers should conduct a thorough first aid needs assessment to determine if a dedicated first aid room is necessary.
+The Health and Safety Executive (HSE) provides guidance on scenarios where first aid rooms are recommended, such as:

 Key Considerations for First Aid Rooms